esp8266/Arduino/doc/reference.rst

   - Internal Stream API: ``peekBuffer``

     Here is the method list and their significations.
-It is currently implemented in ``HardwareSerial``, ``WiFiClient`` and
+They are currently implemented in ``HardwareSerial``, ``WiFiClient`` and
     ``WiFiClientSecure``.